Alastair Charles Lewis

 Alastair Charles Lewis (Ally Lewis) is a professor of Atmospheric chemistry at the University of York and the National Centre for Atmospheric Science (NCAS).
 He has been Chair of the UK Government's independent science advisory body on air pollution, the Defra Air Quality Expert Group, since 2019.

 Lewis became Chair of the Department for Transport Science Advisory Council in 2021.
 He is currently a member of the Environmental Sustainability Panel of the UK Civil Aviation Authority.
 He holds a Royal Society Industry Fellowship (2024–2028) working with the fine chemicals company Givaudan SA on new approaches to solvent minimisation.
+He is Chair of the NERC Science and Innovation Advisory Committee (SIAC) for the period 2026 - 2029.

 Education

-Lewis attended Sir Joseph Williamson's Mathematical School, Rochester, and then studied chemistry at the University of Leeds followed by a PhD in atmospheric and analytical chemistry supervised by Mike Pilling and Keith Bartle, awarded in 1995.
+Lewis attended Sir Joseph Williamson's Mathematical School and then studied chemistry at the University of Leeds followed by a PhD in atmospheric and analytical chemistry supervised by Mike Pilling and Keith Bartle, awarded in 1995.